MrityunjayBhardwaj/MrityunjayBhardwaj.github.io/_posts/2019-1-23-lasvm-nc-part1-svm_with_smo.md

 so essentially, if we can solve this optimization function we can find our $$ \alpha $$ and if we can find our alphas we can find our $$ \Theta $$ using(10) which is our unknown parameter of our decison-boundary... so essential we can get our decision-boundary by solving this optimization problem

-for a point to be the most optimal, it need to satisfy some of the conditions, these conditions are known as <a href="https://en.wikipedia.org/wiki/Karush%E2%80%93Kuhn%E2%80%93Tucker_conditions" style="color:#3399ff">K.K.T condition</a>:
+for a point to be the most optimal, it need to satisfy some of the conditions, these conditions are known as <a target="_blank" href="https://en.wikipedia.org/wiki/Karush%E2%80%93Kuhn%E2%80%93Tucker_conditions" style="color:#3399ff">K.K.T condition</a>:

 1), stationarity condition:
 at x_star the derivative should be 0